 Read More

-Central themes in Nanoscience and Nanotechnology are multidisciplinarity and collaboration.
-The Hebrew University Center for Nanoscience & Nanotechnology as a center of scientific and technological excellence fosters top-notch cross-disciplinary research from different faculties and fields including chemistry, physics, engineering, life sciences, agriculture, pharmacy, and medicine.
+Key themes in Nanoscience and Nanotechnology are multidisciplinary and collaboration.
+As a hub of scientific and technological excellence, the Hebrew University Center for Nanoscience & Nanotechnology promotes cutting-edge, cross-disciplinary research that spans a variety of faculties and fields, including chemistry, physics, engineering, life sciences, agriculture, pharmacy, and medicine.

-Funding will be given for one year and will consist of scholarships for 2 PhD students per research (one from each Nano Center member group), at the level of 100% for each approved research proposal.
-Few proposals (~3) will be funded.
+Funding will be provided for one year and will cover scholarships for two PhD students per research project—one from each member group of the Nano Center—at a full 100% rate.
+Approximately three proposals will be selected for funding.

 Eligibility Criteria:

-• The approved funding will cover 2 100% PhD scholarships, one for each of the two Nano members submitting the research proposal.
+• The approved funding will support two full 100% PhD students scholarships—one for each of the two Nano Center members involved in the research proposal.

-• Each Nano Center member can submit only one proposal.
+• Each Nano Center member is eligible to submit only one proposal.

-• Progress report to the Nano Center and donors will be required at the end of the year.
+• A progress report must be submitted to the Nano Center and donors at the end of the year.

-• Applications sent last year and not yet funded can be resubmitted
+• Applications sent in previous years and not yet funded can be resubmitted.

 Required Documents for Submission:

-1. Abstract for the submitted Joint research (up to 1 page)
+1. Abstract of the joint research proposal (up to 1 page).

-2. Name of 2 PhD students who will work on the joint project and receive the scholarship (one from each lab) – if know at this time.
-Please note:
+2. Names of the two PhD students who will work on the project and receive the scholarship (one from each lab), if known at this time.

 Application Process: